st10450923/ChessMate/README.md

 ### Play a Build

-1. Download the latest build from the [Releases](../../releases) page
+1. Download the ChessMateBuild from the github repository
-2. Extract and run `ChessCheckers.exe` (Windows) or the appropriate binary
+2. Extract and run `ChessCheckers.exe`

 \---